ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can easily register and receive an email confirmation after registering so that I can verify that registration was successful and confirm my email address._**

-    Signup link is available in the navbar for users who are yet to register with the site, and it uses Django-allauth to manage the process.
+    Sign-up link is available in the navbar for users who are yet to register with the site, and it uses Django-allauth to manage the process.

     <img src="docs/images/testing/signup.png" width=700>

-    Once the user completes the signup form with their details, they will receive an email confirming the registration and a link to confirm their email address.
+    Once the user completes the sign-up form with their details, they will receive an email confirming the registration and a link to confirm their email address.

     <img src="docs/images/testing/registration-confirmation.png" width=650>

 * **_As a Site User, I can easily log into my account so that I can access my personal account information._**

-    Once the user confirms their email address, they can log into their account from the login link in the navbar.
+    Once the user confirms their email address, they can log into their account from the log-in link in the navbar.
 The link is available for users who are not logged in already.

     <img src="docs/images/testing/login.png" width=700>

 * **_As a Site User, I can recover my password in case I forget it so that recover access to my account._**

-    The link to "Forgot Password?" link is available on the Login page in case the user needs to recover their password.
+    The link to "Forgot Password?" link is available on the Log-in page in case the user needs to recover their password.
 Once they complete this form, they will receive an email with a link to reset their password.

 * **_As a Site User, I can log out of my account so that I can keep my account secure._**

-    Logout link is available in the navbar for users who are already logged in.
+    Log-out link is available in the navbar for users who are already logged in.

     <img src="docs/images/testing/logout.png" width=700>